taniyourstruly/Engineering1L/README.md

 # flowerrobot
-Project created for Engineering 1L
+Project created for Engineering 1L at Santa Clara University

+Programmed on Arduino